-Erik Jensen studies modern German and European history, with a particular focus on the society, culture, and politics of the interwar period.
+Erik Jensen, Associate Professor of History, studies modern German and European history, with a particular focus on the society, culture, and politics of the interwar period.
 His first book traced the emergence of a physical self that subjects came to feel should be constructed in a certain fashion.
 His current research project explores the complicated choices made by a half-Jewish German woman who survived the Nazi regime in part by participating in morale-building missions on the German frontlines, with the attendant concealment, subterfuge, and invented pasts that such a survival strategy necessitated.

 Gaile Pohlhaus, Jr. focuses on questions concerning knowledge in light of differences in social power among knowers.
 She has published extensively on the ethics and politics of knowledge and her work has appeared in such journals as Theoria, Hypatia, and Social Epistemology.
 In addition she is co-editor of the Routledge Handbook of Epistemic Injustice.
 Her current book project, Knowing (with) Others, examines the manner in which knowing the world depends on relations of interdependence and the implications (both ethical and political) of knowers’ need to rely upon one another.

-Rosemary Pennington studies the ways that media represent minorities as well as how members of minority groups utilize media, particularly social media, to challenge stereotypes and prejudice.
-She’s a co-editor of the book On Islam: Muslims and the Media (2018) and has published research in New Media & Society, Journal of Communication Inquiry, and International Communication Gazette.
-Her current book project examines the representation of Muslims in American popular media.
+Rosemary Pennington, Associate Professor of Journalism, studies how the media represents minorities and how members of minority groups utilize media, particularly social media, to challenge stereotypes and prejudice.
+She has co-edited The Media World of ISIS (2019) and On Islam: Muslims and the Media (2018).
+Her scholarly work has appeared in New Media & Society, Journal of Communication Inquiry, and International Communication Gazette.
+She is currently researching the experiences of Muslim communities in Appalachia.

 TaraShea Nesbit is a novelist and essayist whose research interests include American history, history of science, and creative nonfiction as a method for social critique.
 Her bestselling novel, The Wives of Los Alamos, was a New York Times Editors’ Choice and a finalist for the PEN/Bingham Prize.
 Her nonfiction has been featured in The Guardian, Salon, Fourth Genre, Ninth Letter, and elsewhere.
 In 2018, she was awarded an Individual Excellence Award from the Ohio Arts Council for nonfiction and a Creative Writing Fellowship at the American Antiquarian Society for her forthcoming second novel, Beheld, about the first murder trial in Plymouth colony.